-- This Tang/Honeycomb sweepstakes commercial shows kids throwing out "obsolete" music formats (but strangely not compact discs) in favor of MP3 players instead.
-When a whole box of records is dumped into a dumpster, they all shatter like glass, and then they throw in the record player and let it break too.
+- This Tang/Honeycomb sweepstakes commercial from 2001 shows kids throwing out "obsolete" music formats (but strangely not compact discs) in favour of MP3 players instead.
+When a whole box of records is dumped into a dumpster, they all shatter like glass, and then they dump the record player and let it break too.

-- Youth in Revolt.
-Francois breaks his vinyls apart.
+- In Youth in Revolt, Francois breaks his vinyl apart.

-- Semi-Averted in Shaun of the Dead.
+- Downplayed in Shaun of the Dead.
 At least it doesn't sound like glass, though, and they are thrown with quite a bit of force.

-- When Sharon and Susan are fighting at the camp dance in The Parent Trap.
+- In The Parent Trap, when Sharon and Susan are fighting at the camp dance and upset the table with the records.

-- The early '80s titles to Top of the Pops end with a vinyl record exploding into fragments in mid air.
+- The early '80s titles to Top of the Pops ends with a vinyl record exploding into fragments in mid-air.
 (Although this clearly wasn't dramatic enough, as the titles were later updated to have an exploding TV instead).

-- The modern Never Mind the Buzzcocks opening has vinyl records fall and shatter on the ground.
+- The modern Nevermind The Buzzcocks opening has vinyl records falling and shattering on the ground.
 Different record covers are occasionally shown.
 This is probably in homage to the Top of the Pops example above.

-- The show had a few of those.
-One episode had Hawkeye and BJ breaking all of Winchester's records by smashing them against their heads.
+- One episode had Hawkeye and BJ breaking all of Winchester's records by smashing them against their heads.

 - The Barney & Friends episode "Practice Makes Music" has a scene where Tina accidentally drops three 45-RPM records onto the ground, and they shatter into many pieces as if they were shellac.
 Barney then uses his magic to restore things, by turning the three destroyed 45s into one large LP!
 "Ta-da!
 Good as new!" he announces, and when the record is played, it switches between the three former discs' tracks in the middle of each song.

-- Averted on Leave It to Beaver in the episode "Dance Contest."
+- A realistic variant is seen on Leave It to Beaver in the episode "Dance Contest."
 Fed up with Theodore and Larry dancing and fooling around to his cha-cha instructional record, Wally attempts to remove it from his phonograph, only he forgot to remove the record changer arm, so he winds up breaking the vinyl LP in half.

 - A running gag on The Goodies was Tim making patriotic speeches with "Land of Hope and Glory" playing.
 At one point, Bill gets fed up with his pontificating and tries to smash the record.
 Apparently, they'd been given a prop record that wouldn't shatter, so (as can be seen in the Hilarious Outtakes) after a few tries Tim snatched it off Bill and tried to break it over his head.

-- The Golden Disc at the end of "Code of Hero" may count.
+- The Golden Disc at the end of the Beast Wars episode "Code of Hero" may count.

 - Garfield and Friends, "Jukebox Jon": When Garfield bowls Odie into the table where Jon's record player is playing self-hypnosis records to help him stop biting his nails, the records come off the turntable and break, each in two large pieces and a bunch of little pieces.